Lalit Narayan Mishra

 Lalit Narayan Mishra (2 February 1923 – 3 January 1975) was an Indian politician who served as Minister of Railways in the government of India from 1973 to 1975.
-He was brought into politics by the first Chief Minister of Bihar, Sri Krishna Sinha, when he was made parliamentary secretary at his insistence to the First Prime Minister of India, Jawaharlal Nehru.
+His political career started when he was made parliamentary secretary to the First Prime Minister of India, Jawaharlal Nehru at the insistence of Dr. Sri Krishna Sinha, the first Chief Minister of Bihar.
 In 1975, he died in a bomb blast at Samastipur railway station.
-The court case was delayed for years and was finally completed in December 2014.
+The court case against the perpetrators was delayed for years and was finally completed in December 2014.